Official Government Website

 How are products acquired for use in a store tasting event?

-• Products used during the store sample tasting event must be purchased from the Idaho State Liquor Division, and all taxes for such distilled spirits shall be paid by the manufacturer of the distilled spirits.
+• Products used during the store sample tasting event must be purchased from the Idaho State Liquor Division, and the manufacturer of the distilled spirits shall pay all taxes for such distilled spirits.

 • Spirits used during a store sample tasting event must be dispensed from original containers prepared by the manufacturer with labels visible to the consumer.